 - Always select a suitable outfit.

-When we are thinking about our outfit, and that our photo should be on point regarding this matter, it is important to note that it’s not necessary to wear only a suit if you are a man, or an elegant dress if you are a woman.
+When we are thinking about our outfit and that our photo should be on point regarding this matter, it is important to note that it’s not necessary to wear only a suit if you are a man or an elegant dress if you are a woman.
 You should choose the appropriate outfit which matches your style and communicates your vibe.
 You should wear something that you would wear at your workplace.
 You could use solid colors because they tend to work pretty well on camera.
 Even though it’s LinkedIn, it doesn’t mean that you can’t bring something different and engaging at the same time.

 - A subtle smile always helps.

 Being serious in a picture isn’t a problem, especially if it would fit the desired job.
 However, being too serious could transmit the message that you are a little harder to approach.
 On the other hand, a smile helps you to look more sociable.
 It could also be an indication to others that you are influential, likable, and competent.
 Additionally, it is one of the most important nonverbal communication tools that you have.
 Also, smiles showing teeth are twice as likable as closed-mouth smiles, a study shows.
 There are some great tips on how you can practice in front of a mirror to look more natural when you smile.
-One of them is that you can press your tongue against the back of your teeth while smiling, thus relaxing some of your muscles in your face, so that you look more natural.
+One of them is that you can press your tongue against the back of your teeth while smiling, thus relaxing some of the muscles in your face so that you look more natural.
 Any profile picture would certainly look better with the appropriate facial expression.

 - Consider the lighting of the photo.

 This is the last tip, but that doesn’t mean that this isn’t important.
 Quite the opposite is true.
 Anyone who has worked in a domain that has to do with photographs knows that good lighting makes a ton of difference, even between professional works.
 You can look like a model and have an expensive camera, but if the lighting isn’t good, then you are probably doing it wrong.
 Lighting is one of the most powerful things about any kind of photo.
-Try not to take pictures under direct sunlight, it’s usually too bright, instead, try to take pictures when it’s overcast.
-That way the lighting will be much softer.
-Sometimes a good filter can help, but why fix it after if you can fix it before taking the picture?
-In any case, be careful when using filters for a LinkedIn profile picture This could also be a great time to use a cartoon avatar.
+Try not to take pictures under direct sunlight; it’s usually too bright; instead, try to take pictures when it’s overcast.
+That way, the lighting will be much softer.
+Sometimes a good filter can help, but why fix it if you can fix it before taking the picture?
+In any case, be careful when using filters for a LinkedIn profile picture.
+This could also be a great time to use a cartoon avatar.
 Thus you don’t have to worry about the lighting, the background, the size, or the quality of the photo.

 Linkedin profile picture tips.

 Here are some tips as a bonus that would also help you to make your LinkedIn profile picture stand out.
-At this point, you should know, that your face should be the focal point of the pic, so try not to cover it with your hand, hair, etc. If you feel like you can’t take an adequate picture, you should consider hiring a professional photographer without spending a ton of money.
-A lot of the times people are afraid that hiring someone would be super expensive, or they might think that their avatar is fine as is.
+At this point, you should know that your face should be the focal point of the pic, so try not to cover it with your hand, hair, etc. If you feel like you can’t take an adequate picture, you should consider hiring a professional photographer without spending a ton of money.
+A lot of the time, people are afraid that hiring someone would be super expensive, or they might think that their avatar is fine as is.
 However, investing in your ideal Linkedin profile as a whole is worth it, because it means that you are investing in yourself, and it doesn’t necessarily have to be expensive.